Mission: Unleash data as a catalyst for massive, sustained improvement in healthcare outcomes

 Advice to Management

 I applied online.
-The process took 2 weeks.
-I interviewed at Health Catalyst (Holladay, UT) in July 2015.
+The process took a week.
+I interviewed at Health Catalyst (Salt Lake City, UT) in May 2016.